wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 = 3.1.8 =
-Updated Floodgate remote caching to use db for caching Plugin writes to .htaccess file to raise RLimit value
+Updated Floodgate remote caching to use db for caching Plugin writes to .htaccess file to raise RLimitMem value

 = 3.1.7 =
 Improved system performance in db queries